-Sometimes, it can be difficult to notice when your partner is drinking too much.
+Sometimes, it can be difficult to notice the signs of an alcoholic partner.
 Even when it's someone you spend a significant amount of time with, the warning signs can slip by.
 Or it may be you've been busy at work yourself, or your partner has, and you haven’t seen as much of each other as you'd like.
 It could even be that your partner has become adept at hiding the signs of addiction, and is hiding alcohol from their spouse, concealing the frequency and volume in which they are drinking.
 Although they may find it hard to admit, they may feel ashamed of their drinking, and this can lead to secretive behaviour.
 However, you can learn how to spot an alcoholic and seek help for alcoholic tendencies.

 Below we look at the signs and symptoms you need to look out for, as well as offering examples of how this may affect your partner's behaviour.